Deepfake: Techniques

 Deepfakes rely on a type of neural network called an autoencoder.
 These consist of an encoder, which reduces an image to a lower dimensional latent space, and a decoder, which reconstructs the image from the latent representation.
 Deepfakes utilize this architecture by having a universal encoder which encodes a person in to the latent space.
 The latent representation contains key features about their facial features and body posture.
 This can then be decoded with a model trained specifically for the target.
 This means the target's detailed information will be superimposed on the underlying facial and body features of the original video, represented in the latent space.

 A popular upgrade to this architecture attaches a generative adversarial network to the decoder.
 A GAN trains a generator, in this case the decoder, and a discriminator in an adversarial relationship.
-The generator creates new images from the latent representation of the source material, while the discriminator attempts to determine whether or not the image is generated.
+The first network, known as the generator, attempts to craft fabricated images, while the second network, the discriminator, distinguishes between real and fake images using a legitimate data set to guide its judgment.
 This causes the generator to create images that mimic reality extremely well as any defects would be caught by the discriminator.
 Both algorithms improve constantly in a zero sum game.
 This makes deepfakes difficult to combat as they are constantly evolving; any time a defect is determined, it can be corrected.